praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 npm start

-once you run the above command you will see the below
+once you run the above command you will see the below and code is present in [repo](https://github.com/praveenoruganti/praveenoruganti-reactjs/tree/master/1_Introduction/Demo/praveenoruganti-reactjs-samples)

 ![screenshot of the app](https://raw.githubusercontent.com/praveenoruganti/praveenoruganti-reactjs/master/1_Introduction/images/reactjs1.png)

+You can check out the [Demo](https://praveenoruganti.github.io/praveenoruganti-reactjs/1_Introduction/Demo/praveenoruganti-reactjs-samples).

 ### [Buy me a Coffee](http://bit.ly/2WryDT8)